Cortisol affects many organs and systems throughout the body

 Cortisol changes cell behavior by binding to GRs in cells throughout the body:

-Cortisol binding to Glucocorticoid receptor
+Cortisol binding to the glucocorticoid receptor (GR).

 Symptoms of Cushing syndrome (hypercortisolism) vary from person to person